 “The 1-10 Quality Score reported for each keyword in your account is an estimate of the quality of your ads and post-click landing pages triggered by that keyword.
 Having a high Quality Score means that our systems think your ad and post-click landing page are relevant and useful to someone looking at your ad.”

 - Ad relevance

-- Landing page user experience
+- post-click landing page user experience

 If I type in the search query “Twitter analytics tool,” any result with a little yellow box that says “Ad” inside it should take me to a page for a Twitter analytics tool.
 That’s my expectation as a searcher — the same way it was my expectation that I was going to be biting into a delicious cheeseburger after walking into that McDonald’s.

 As I found out, the reality was much different when it came to the Big Mac.
-Let’s see if it’s different when it comes to landing pages for Twitter analytics tools.
+Let’s see if it’s different when it comes to post-click landing pages for Twitter analytics tools.